 From the main Meals on Wheels website, you can locate a local Meals on Wheels program in your area.
 It is estimated that the approximately 5,000 local services provide more than a million nutritious meals each day to qualifying senior citizens.
 Depending on the needs of the senior community, meals are served at locations such as senior centers or delivered to the homes of seniors with limited mobility.
 Many groups provide both types of services.

-Assistance with the Cost of Utilities and Fuel
+Financial Assistance for Elderly Adults With the Cost of Utilities and Fuel

 Many state and county governments offer financial assistance programs that provide help in several everyday expenses such as: